top of page

 Developing Inclusive Social Motivation Assessment Tools

-In social neuroscience research, many stimulus sets are not racially representative, which is exclusive towards those involved in the research process.
-Additionally, utilizing non-representative stimulus sets may methodologically bias assessments of social motivation.
+In social neuroscience research, many stimulus sets are not racially representative, which is exclusive towards those involved in the research process as well as not being ecologically valid.
+Moreover, utilizing non-representative stimulus sets may methodologically bias assessments of social motivation.
 To address this issue, we are working to develop and validate a more racially representative version of our Social Approach-Avoidance Paradigm (SAAP).
 Aligned with open access principles, we plan to share this paradigm and stimulus set with the wider research community.
 Additionally, we are also interested in using this improved paradigm to better understand the behavioral consequences of racial biases in core social motivation systems.

 Inclusivity_Faces_70rs_edited_edited.png